SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Oak Private Information Retrieval

 To mitigate the above leakage, we can apply a linear scan, i.e., a \texttt{std::vector} accessed through a scan, using a constant-time compare-and-swap, and the PathORAM~\cite{stefanov2018path} used by Signal~\cite{signal-blog}.
 We run both applications inside a CVM.
 We collect traces with \FrameWorkName and evaluate the collected traces using the methods described in Section~\ref{sec:framework}.

 \para{Distinguishing attack via handcrafted features.} First, we analyze the leakage exposed via handcrafted feature sets summarized in Table~\ref{table:handcrafted_features}.
 We train a logistic regression model on each of the feature sets, as well as their union.
 The results are summarized in Table~\ref{table:pir_results}.
 While none of these features reveals a significant advantage against the constant-time linear scan implementation, feature sets $\mathcal F_5$ reveal leakage in Signal's ORAM.
-Investigating the root cause, we identify the leakage to be caused by the ciphertext side-channel when retrieving items with zero value.
+The leakage originates from a ciphertext side-channel related to how zero-value items are handled.
+When an item with a zero value is retrieved, it is added back to memory, leaving the ciphertext unchanged.
+In contrast, retrieving a non-zero value causes the plaintext to change, which results in a changed ciphertext.
+This is consistent with the observation that retrieving different non-zero values produces no discernible difference in the trace.

 \para{Distinguishing attack via feature learning.} To explore what information can be observed without any feature engineering, we also train an LSTM model on the pre-processed traces.
 The advantages obtained through the LSTM on the test dataset are shown in Table~\ref{table:pir_results}.
 Using only page-level information, the LSTM cannot get any significant advantage against the two mitigations.
 However, once we add the ciphertext block-level visibility side channel, we observe that both linear scan and ORAM are distinguishable.
 This finding aligns with the handcrafted features-based analysis, reinforcing the vulnerability in these implementations: side-channel visibility into the exact ciphertext changes reveals more than just the number of changes.
 Nevertheless, the larger attacker advantage obtained through automatic feature learning over handcrafted features highlights the complementary role of the two in \FrameWorkName: while handcrafted features are useful for pinpointing the source of the leakage, feature learning provides tighter empirical advantage estimates.